 Flipper shaft end play spacing gauge

 Most people know that pinball machines usually came from the factory with a 'goodie bag' included.
 This was a plastic bag, usually stapled to the bottom of the cabinet, containing parts like extra slingshots, light bulbs, rubbers and the yellow metal part to close the interlock circuit.

-Most Bally / Williams pinball machines also came with a second smaller plastic bag that also contained some extra parts.
+Most WPC Bally / Williams pinball machines also came with a second smaller plastic bag that also contained some extra parts.

+Flipper shaft end play spacing gauge